opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

  + data: Data frame to look up variables in the formula arguments, or database table name

- + weights = Formula or vector specifying sampling weights as an alternative to ` prob`
+ + weights: Formula or vector specifying sampling weights as an alternative to `prob`

  + fpc: Finite population correction, `~rep(N,n)`  generates a vector of length n where each entry is N (the population size).
+Default value is 1.
+The use of fpc derives a without replacement sample, otherwise with replacement sample.

  + strata: Specify it for stratified sampling, which divides members of the population into homogeneous subgroups and then sample independently in these subpopulations.
 It is advantageous when subpopulations within an overall population vary.